- Search The Registry

 - My Account

 From Saint Simons, Ga.
 He was the son of Swinton and Theresa Brown.
-He came the New York to live with his mother, a domestic; first in Great Neck and then on Lee Avenue in Manhasset, Long Island.
+He came the New York to live with his mother, a domestic, first in Great Neck and then on Lee Avenue in Manhasset, Long Island.
 Brown attended Plandome Road Junior High, where his speed and strength through high school helped him dominate any sport.
 Many say his best game was lacrosse.
 By the time he was a senior, his athletic prowess was such that the Yankees offered him a minor-league contract.
-Brown switched from lacrosse to baseball in the spring to test himself in the sport.
+Brown switched from lacrosse to baseball in the spring to test himself.

-Brown emerged as the greatest athlete in Syracuse history.
+Brown emerged as the greatest athlete in Syracuse's history.
 As a senior, Brown scored 43 points in a football game against Colgate, was a unanimous college All-American at running back, and was voted the MVP of the Cotton Bowl and an All-America choice in 1956.
-It has been said that Notre Dame's Paul Horning won that years Heisman Trophy instead of Brown because he was white.
+It has been said that Notre Dame's Paul Horning won that year's Heisman Trophy instead of Brown because he was white.

 In 1966 Brown starred in the box office hit The Dirty Dozen.
-Shooting for The Dirty Dozen was repeatedly delayed, and ultimately conflicted with football training camp.
+Shooting for The Dirty Dozen was repeatedly delayed and ultimately conflicted with football training camp.
 It was then that Brown abruptly announced his retirement from football.
 He was 30 years old and at the height of his game.
-For some years after Brown retired from football he continued to win major film roles in works such as Dark of the Sun, Ice Station Zebra, and 100 Rifles.
-Brown's movie career was only a memory by the early eighties, his ten-year publicity contract with Pepsi-Cola went un renewed and he found himself hustling Celebrity Bowling tournaments on TV for $20,000 paydays.
+For years after Brown retired from football, he continued to win major film roles in works such as Dark of the Sun, Ice Station Zebra, and 100 Rifles.
+Brown's movie career was only a memory by the early eighties, his ten-year publicity contract with Pepsi-Cola went unrenewed, and he found himself hustling Celebrity Bowling tournaments on TV for $20,000 paydays.

-Brown admitted in People that his numerous relationships with women led him astray for a time.
+Brown admitted in People that his numerous relationships with women led him astray.
 "I've done things I'm not particularly proud of," he said in Esquire, "but at least I'm honest enough to talk about them."
-He founded his own production company, Ocean Productions, to encourage minority participation in movie making.
-Also Brown has been no stranger to the field of public service.
-As early as his playing days in Cleveland, he founded the Black Economic Union (BEU), which used professional athletes as facilitators in the establishment of Black-run enterprises, urban athletic clubs, and youth motivation programs.
+He founded his own production company, Ocean Productions, to encourage minority participation in movie-making.
+Also, Brown has been no stranger to the field of public service.
+As early as his playing days in Cleveland, he founded the Black Economic Union (BEU), which used professional athletes as facilitators in establishing Black-run enterprises, urban athletic clubs, and youth motivation programs.
 The BEU eventually folded, but Brown took his ideas to the Coors Golden Door program and Jobs Plus.